rcheshire/BAM2020/Red Grouper/ReadMe.txt

 1. strip down red grouper assessment model to a more simple model with just fishery-independent and commercial handline information
 2. write .dat file with r script
-3. run stripped down red grouper assessment model with new .dat file and compare results
+3. run stripped down red grouper assessment model with new .dat file and compare results -had to modify tpl to match order of fleet loop (cH, serfs)
 ************* currently here, results don't match trying to figure out why
 4. write .tpl with r script
 5. run strippped down red grouper assessment model with new .dat and .tpl and compare results